Totally Hot: Critical reception

-The album received mostly favourable reviews from music critics.
+The album received very positive reviews from music critics.
 Joe Viglione from AllMusic wrote that the album "is one of the most fun albums from Olivia Newton John".
 He also said that "[the album] is one of her most satisfying projects" and "one of the more consistently entertaining albums in the collection".
+This album is widely regarded as one of Olivia Newton-John's best album.

 Billboard praised the album, noting that "Newton-John proves that she is more than just the queen of MOR.
 Six of the cuts here are up-tempo, including an explosive version of the Spencer Davis Group's "Gimme Some Lovin'" on which a hot Newton-John squeals, shouts and spits out the lyrics in a departure which will amaze her long-time fans and perhaps finally win over her detractors.
 The frenetic rocker "You're The One That I Want" set the stage for this musical shift, and Newton-John has seized the chance to broaden her musical appeal.
 To be sure there are some ballads here, but they aren't swamped with strings as has been the case in the past.
 Instead most of the cuts here feature a basic tight band sound."

 Cashbox noted that "the title of Olivia's first studio album in nearly two years describes her status since her eminently successful role in Grease.
 This album should only continue that streak since it contains enough ballads to please her fans of old plus enough sassy material to satisfy those who were won over by the punchy "You're The One That I Want."
 Of special note are the aggressive vocals on the title tune, an Allen Toussaint/New Orleans-styled tune and "Please Don't Keep Me Waiting," an ambitious cut which shows what Olivia can really do."